 But don’t you want your kids to get a job one day?

-If different language varieties are all legit, and we are all to become metaphorical grammar-hugger hippies, won’t language and grammar descent into a free-for-all, anything goes sort of chaos?
+If different language varieties are all legit, and we are all to become metaphorical grammar-hugger hippies, won’t language and grammar descend into a free-for-all, anything goes sort of chaos?
 No at all.

 Speakers of English can easily spot when something is not part of the grammar of English (for the most part).
 A sentence like “There shoes the put I” is most definitely ungrammatical in all varieties of English, Māori English, Pākehā English, the Southern dialect of NZ English, and so on.
 What makes the other grammars distinct from purely ungrammatical use is the consistency in use of various expressions.
 This consistency is what helps form the regularity in the system (the patterns) and thus the vehicle which helps to guide the transfer of meaning.